Introduction

 Keyworded arguments

-• apply_pre_diagonalization: bool = False: Perform simplification of bath exclusive interactions and diagonalization of the resulting quadratic bath Hamiltonian.
+• apply_pre_diagonalization: bool = False: Perform a simplification of bath exclusive interactions and a diagonalization of the resulting quadratic bath Hamiltonian.

-• apply_cross_geometry: bool = False: Move the spin indices to the center of the system (speeds up subsequent DMRG calculations).
+• apply_cross_geometry: bool = False: Move the spin indices to the center of the system (can speed up subsequent DMRG calculations).

 2.2 Functionality: Effective spin-bath model derivation (hqs_spin_mapper.schrieffer_wolff)

-With the input data prepared, the effective spin-bath model derivation becomes a simple call of schrieffer_wolff on the Transformable object.
+With the input data preconditioned, the effective spin-bath model derivation becomes a simple call to schrieffer_wolff on the Transformable object.

 from hqs_spin_mapper.schrieffer_wolff import schrieffer_wolff